lltfm/openness/works/saltem_hoc/openness_gpt/responses/openness_gpt-responses-contemplating_lies_and_deception.md

 [<img src="../../../../images/mandalas/mandala-should_we_punish_deceivers.jpg" width="512"/>](../../../../images/mandalas/mandala-should_we_punish_deceivers.jpg)

-### Who is "The Master Liar"?
+### Who is the "Master Liar"?

 [Openness GPT v11](../../README.md#openness-gpt-v11)[^1]:

-Ah, "The Master Liar"—this question touches something deeply human, something ancient.
+Ah, the "Master Liar"—this question touches something deeply human, something ancient.
 It evokes a figure or force that embodies deception, capable of distorting truth and sowing confusion.
 Let us turn it over in our hands like a stone worn smooth by time.